pombreda/graphkit/README.md

 # GraphKit

-GraphKit is a collection of source code analyzers for several popular programming languages that output a standard data format listing a project's code definitions and cross-references.
+GraphKit is a collection of source code analyzers for several popular programming languages, which output a standard data format listing a project's code definitions and cross-references.
 The long-term vision of GraphKit is to make dev tools (such as editors, build tools, package managers, linters, code search, etc.) more powerful and easier to create, by providing a standard way